biolink/biolinkml/tests/test_biolink_model/source/markdown/SubjectOfInvestigation.md

 ## Mixin for

- * [material sample](material sample.md) (mixin)  - A sample is a limited quantity of something (e.g. an individual or set of individuals from a population, or a portion of a substance) to be used for testing, analysis, inspection, investigation, demonstration, or trial use.
+ * [MaterialSample](MaterialSample.md) (mixin)  - A sample is a limited quantity of something (e.g. an individual or set of individuals from a population, or a portion of a substance) to be used for testing, analysis, inspection, investigation, demonstration, or trial use.
 [SIO]

 ## Referenced by class